 Located almost 1000km from mainland Ecuador, this isolated group of volcanic islands and its fragile ecosystem has an almost mythological status for its amazing biodiversity.
 This is the one place on the planet where the human footprint has been kept to a minimum, and where the animals display no fear of humans, allowing for some of the most intimate animal experiences on Earth.

-Despite this, the islands are under threat, and as such conservation here is paramount.
-Join forces with some inspiring locals working to preserve their little patch of paradise for generations to come.
+Despite this, the islands are under threat, and as such Galapagos conservation is paramount.
+Join one of our Galapagos volunteer opportunities and work with some inspiring locals to help preserve their little patch of paradise for generations to come.

 Projects in Galapagos

 The Galapagos Islands are a dream come true for anyone looking for the wildlife experience of a lifetime.
 The islands are famous for the huge number of bird and animal species which are unique to this archipelago.
 The islands boast an astonishing amount of biodiversity given their volcanic and largely dry nature, with amazing scenery, flourishing vegetation and abundant wildlife.
 Prepare yourself to see an incredible array of animals, from sea lions to marine iguanas, from lava lizards to colourful seabirds.
 Thanks to the abundance of this unique wildlife, 97% of the islands are designated as a national park, with considerable emphasis placed on conservation.

 The Galapagos Islands are famed for being the launchpad for Charles Darwin’s theory of evolution.
 The species which he studied there have all adapted themselves to suit their unique island environments, passing their adaptations on down through the generations.
 This makes it an especially exciting location for lovers of wildlife, as you will see variations of species that exist nowhere else on the planet.